scottlamb/moonfire-nvr/design/time.md

 # Moonfire NVR Time Handling

-Status: **in flux**.
+Status: **current**.
 The approach below works well for video, but audio frames' durations can't be adjusted as easily.
 As part of implementing audio support, the implementation is changing to instead decouple "wall time" and "media time", as described in